-RFI's energy consumption is largely attributable to the use of electricity for its own purposes (in particular for signaling systems, station lighting and other assets, etc.) followed by diesel - used mainly for carrying out the navigation aimed at guaranteeing the territorial continuity of railway transport services - and by methane for heating workplaces.
+Our energy consumption is largely attributable to the use of electricity, followed by diesel, which is mainly used for railway operations aimed at ensuring the territorial continuity of railway transport services, and by methane used for heating workplaces.

 Details of energy sources used by RFI by type